Get access to everything we publish when you sign up for Outside+.

 Like blisters, chafing is the result of skin friction, which worsens the more you sweat.

-To keep from rubbing yourself raw, invest in an anti-chafing stick or cream, like Bag Balm Ointment ($10 for 8 oz., amazon.com), and apply early and often.
+To keep from rubbing yourself raw, invest in an anti-chafing stick or cream.
+Like sunscreen, apply early and often.
 Make sure to hit both spots where the skin rubs against itself (thighs) and where it rubs against clothing (under your sports bra, around the armholes of your shirt and at the waistband of your shorts or leggings).

 If you do end up with some soreness, Dr. Barry Goldman, a New York dermatologist and marathon runner, suggests treating with an over-the-counter vitamin A and D cream—otherwise known as diaper-rash ointment.